Looking for the best rod for striper fishing?

 The Ugly Stik brand is known for making sturdy, nearly unbreakable rods.
 The Tiger Elite is one of the best striper rods out there, with the added benefit of being an Ugly Stik.
 This rod had all the backbone you’ll need, with plenty of power.
 Use it for fresh or saltwater fishing, and you’ll be pleased to see your bait going on target time and time again.

-The only drawback I found was with the casting of smaller lures.
-It doesn’t like to cast lures without much weight to them.
+The only drawback I found was with the casting distance you get with lighter lures.
+It doesn’t like to cast light lures, which is often an issue, but this rod in particular did feel good when doing so.
 They won’t go far.
 Slap a 3/8 oz Kastmaster on there, and you’re able to hit the other side of the lake.
 A 1/8 oz isn’t going 30 yards (0.03 km).

 The construction of this rod is excellent.
 It carries a blank from the tip to the bottom of the reel seat, giving you supreme control and feel of everything that’s happening to the line.
 There are several line guides, each made of single piece machined stainless steel.

-Overall, it’s a great rod that I use frequently and has topped the list as the best striper fishing rod.
+Overall, it’s a great rod that I use frequently and have recommended this striper rod for many years.

 Okuma Classic Pro GLT